When you think about cruise ship activities you probably think about people eating, sunbathing, or maybe taking part in a quiz or a dance class.

 How Can You Use The iFly For Free?

-Speaking to the crew they told us that the complimentary spaces were released onto the Royal Caribbean app at 8 pm each evening and that this is when we should check.
+Speaking to the crew, they told us that the complimentary spaces were released onto the Royal Caribbean app at 8 p.m. each evening, and this is when we should check.

 You do have to book fast to get a complimentary space.

-We did have quite a few people who had skydived out of actual planes in our group and they said that this would be easy, that didn’t really make me feel any better though.
+We did have quite a few people in our group who had skydived out of actual planes, and they said that this would be easy.
+That didn’t really make me feel any better, though.

-I’ve never been skydiving before or had an interest in it.
+I’ve never been skydiving before or had an interest in trying it.

 All Guests Are Weighed Before Using The iFly

-The first thing we had to do was to be weighed and to sign the waiver.
+The first thing we had to do was to be weighed and sign the waiver.

-If you’re under 6 feet tall the maximum weight limit is 230 pounds, and if you’re over 6 foot the weight limit is 250 pounds.
+The maximum weight limit for people under 6 feet tall is 230 pounds, and for people over 6 feet tall, it is 250 pounds.

 We did have people turned away at this stage.

-I passed the weight test and the flexibility test where you had to show that you could bend backwards and we were put into a little room to learn the position that we needed and the hand signals that we would use.
+I passed the weight test and the flexibility test, where you had to show that you could bend backwards.
+We were put into a little room to learn the position that we needed and the hand signals that we would use.

 We Were Placed Into Groups of 10